bytecodealliance/bytecodealliance.org/_posts/2024-12-17-wasmtime-portability.md

 regardless if they happen to use incompatible syscalls or different mechanisms to expose the capabilities).

-[The WebAssembly Component Model][cm] introduces the concept of a [world], which makes explicit the capabilities a Wasm component requires.
-With worlds, we can precisely answer the question of whether WORA makes sense across two given platforms.
-Along with the standard worlds and interfaces defined by [WASI], we already have all the tools we need to make WORA a reality for Wasm where it makes sense.
+[The WebAssembly Component Model][cm] makes explicit the capability dependencies of a Wasm component and introduces the concept of a [world] to formalize an environment's available capabilities.
+With components and worlds, we can precisely answer the question of whether WORA makes sense across two given platforms.
+Along with the standard worlds and interfaces defined by [WASI], we already have all the tools we need to make WORA a reality for Wasm where it makes sense.[^parts]

+[^parts]: The component model also gives us tools to break Wasm applications
+    down into their constituent parts, and share those parts across different applications.
+Even when WORA doesn't make sense for a full application, it might make sense for some subset of its business logic that happens to require fewer capabilities than the full application.
+For example, we may want to share the logic for maintaining the set of active IRC users between both the server and the client.

 [cm]: https://component-model.bytecodealliance.org/
 [world]: https://component-model.bytecodealliance.org/design/worlds.html